-The Order of the Worm is a loose collection of devout ghouls that have sworn to shun the flesh of the living faithful.
-More incredibly, it is a vow that they sometimes keep.
-(Ghouls have a famously hard time keeping promises when they are hungry, and they are often hungry.)
+The Order of the Maggot is a loose collection of devout ghouls that have sworn to shun the flesh of the living faithful.
+More incredibly, it is a vow that they keep.
+(For the most part--ghouls have a famously hard time keeping promises when they are hungry, and they are often hungry.)

 <sidebar>Sidebar: ghouls are cosmopolitan, and when common people imagine ghouls, they think of a trio of fleshy-faced graverobbers who travel between towns, digging up fresh corpses and eating them, who must be burned when they are caught and killed lest they raise from the dead.
 The mad, withered things that you'll find in dungeons are the uncommon phenotype.
 And being intelligent and cosmopolitan, they naturally seek out others of their kind.
 And so it is that culture and words spread among the ghouls.</sidebar>

 And so they are the armored fellows crawling on the ceiling of the cistern, who will ask you if you've recently attended church.
 (How recently?
 I suppose that's recently enough.)